canepi/scTEM-seq/README.md

 ```
 source("./scripts/scTEMseq_cov_summary.R")
 ```
-This can be done without the annotation file, but it is advised to use the annotaiton file to obtain additional QC metrics.
+This can be done without the annotation file, but it is advised to use the annotation file to obtain additional QC metrics.
 ```
 scTEMseq_cov_summary(cov.dir = "./examples/",
                      output.dir = "", # By default, the output will be the 'cov.dir'.